Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

 The surgeries will be done along certain types of curves carried by almost veering branched surfaces, hence we make the following preliminary definition.

 \begin{defn} Let $B$ be a branched surface in a 3-manifold $M$.
-Let $\alpha \subset B$ be a simple closed curve which avoids the triple points of $B$.
+Let $\alpha \subset B$ be a smoothly embedded curve which avoids the triple points of $B$.

 $\alpha$ is said to be \textit{orientation preserving} if the tangent planes of $B$ along $\alpha$ can be oriented in a coherent way.
 Otherwise $\alpha$ is said to be \textit{orientation reversing}.
 Similarly, $\alpha$ is said to be \textit{coorientation preserving} if the tangent planes of $B$ along $\alpha$ can be cooriented in a coherent way, otherwise $\alpha$ is \textit{coorientation reversing}.
+Note that we do not assume that $M$ is orientable, hence orientation preserving does not imply coorientation preserving (and vice versa).

 Let $N$ be a small tubular neighborhood of $\alpha$ in $M$.
 For $N$ small enough, $N \cap B$ is an annulus or M\"obius band $A$ with sectors attached along disjoint arcs, with each arc corresponding to a point of intersection between $\alpha$ and the branch locus of $B$.
-We call $A$ a \textit{smooth neighborhood} of $\alpha$ in $B$. $N \backslash \backslash A$ has one or two components, depending on whether $\alpha$ is coorientation preserving.
-We label these as $N_i$.
-Each $N_i \cap B$ is an annulus with sectors attached on one side.
-We call each $N_i$ a \textit{half-regular neighborhood} of $\alpha$ in $B$. \end{defn}
+We call $A$ a \textit{smooth neighborhood} of $\alpha$ in $B$. $N \cut A$ has one or two components, depending on whether $\alpha$ is coorientation preserving.
+We refer to the components of $N \cut A$ as the \textit{regular half-neighborhoods} of $\alpha$ in $B$.
+Note that the restriction of $B$ to each regular half-neighborhood is a branched surface, specifically it is an annulus with sectors attached on one side. \end{defn}